 Often lead times range from several days to a couple of weeks.

-Generally, you can’t lease a used car, so don’t bargain on this to reduce the time to lease a car.
+You can lease a used car, but this isn't common practice for leasing companies, so don’t bargain on this to reduce the time to lease a car.

 A quick tip: stock cars tend to be cheaper to lease than cars ordered from a factory.
 When they’re sitting around costing the lender money, you may get a better deal on your monthly payments as the broker wants them gone as quickly as possible.